iwytsang/kickstarter-analysis/README.md

 The analysis was performed by creating charts based on the data in the Kickstarter table.

 ### Analysis of Outcomes Based on Launch Date
 The first line chart is titled **"theater outcomes by launch date"** which plots how many theater campaigns were successful, failed and canceled over the months.
-The x axis plots each month from January to December, while the y axis plots the number of successful, failed, or canceled campaigns.
+The x axis plots each month from January to December, while the y axis plots the number of successful, failed, or canceled theater campaigns.

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/108503112/186805289-954dff1c-3719-492a-88cc-0e0bacf0cc43.png)

 ### Analysis of Outcomes Based on Goals
 The second line chart is titled **"outcomes based on goals"** which plots the percentage of successful, failed, and canceled plays in the different goal ranges.
+The x axis plots the goal range starting from less than $1,000 to a goal of $50,000 or more, while the y axis plots the percentage of successful, failed, or canceled plays.

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/108503112/186805308-c13b5abe-b15d-4e4d-bff3-82e71f32286e.png)